The Latest: Prosecutor: Woman quickly shot by officer

 That officer, Mohamed Noor, is on trial in Hennepin County accused of murder and manslaughter in the 2017 death of Justine Ruszczyk Damond, a dual citizen of the U.S. and Australia.
 The 40-year-old was shot after calling police to report a possible rape in the alley behind her home.
 Damond told her fiance in a phone call that police had arrived to take her report.

-Noor and his partner where in a squad car in the alley.
+Noor and his partner were in a squad car in the alley.
 During opening statements Tuesday, prosecutor Patrick Lofton told jurors that Noor fired his gun across his partner through the driver's side open window without saying a word.
 Lofton says there's no forensic evidence that Damond touched the police vehicle before being shot.

 The defense is expected to argue that Noor acted in self-defense.